-We are currently changing from our old pattern of Hard Skills Days and Modular Courses, which you may still hear about from other curates, to designating training days as Core or Optional.
-The Core Study Days have a natural progression over the 3-4 years, the Optional Study Days fit at any time.
-Each curate will choose different options to suit their own learning needs and you should plan your choices carefully with your Tl.
+There are two main types of training days - Core and Optional (Free Choice).
+The Core Training Days have a natural progression over the 3-4 years and most curates do them at the same time as the cohort they are ordained with.
+The Optional Training Days can fit in at any time and each curate will choose different options to suit their own learning needs.
+So you should plan your choices carefully with your Tl.